jezzsantos/queryany/samples/ri/README.md

 Essentially the core domain logic layer.

-> In a real architecture, would never actually name this layer or types using the suffix "Domain"
+> In a real architecture, would never actually name this layer or types within it using the suffix "Domain"

 It defines the domain logic classes, all domains specific rules, etc.

-It contains a thin 'application layer' (in DDD parlance) used to coordinate the various domain functions on the domain entities.
+It contains a thin 'application layer' (in DDD parlance) or 'Interactor' (in Clean Architecture parlance) used to coordinate the various domain functions on the various domain entities.
+This layer orchectrates the domain entities, and manges persistence of them, and all interactions with infrastructure layers (ie. The Web, Persitence, External Services).

 > In this case we have included the domain entities in this assembly for simplicity, but you may want to have a separate assembly for the entities of this domain to make your domain more portable.

-> The domain entities in this implementation are relatively simple in terms of functionality and rules (almost anemic - due to limited scope of the sample).
+> The domain entities in this implementation are relatively simple in terms of functionality and rules (close to anemic - due to limited scope of the sample).

-> They are also persistent aware for simplicity.
+> They are also persistent "aware" for simplicity.
 There are many ways to handle/decouple persistence from your entities, this is one pattern, you may desire another.
-You definitely don't want you entities to do their own persistence (like ActiveRecord), but having the knowledge of what data they need to be serialized and deserialized is something in practice they could know.
+You definitely don't want you entities to do their own persistence (like ActiveRecord does), but having the knowledge of what internal data they need to be serialized and deserialized is something in practice they could legitimately know.
+YMMV, this pattern is absolutely scalable and simple to maintain.

 > We anticipate that there will be one of these assemblies for every major domain in the product.